amc5dg/Run-Faster/readme2.md

 ### How big were those changes?

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/howmuchfaster.png "Faster")
 For those who saw a positive change in their fitness, we see that most runners were able to shave up to 40 seconds off.
+We see again that the improvement does not depend on whether you have run 100 or 200 laps.
+This is consistent with switchpoint graphs, in that you don't need to be runnin hundreds of laps to see a very noticaeable improvement.

 (Note: this is also only for those who saw a decrease in their mean lap times)

 ## Further Considerations

+There are a few refinements that can be made to this project.